 7. Jump Straight to Your Subscriptions

 As hard as it tries, many times the suggestions offered by YouTube aren’t useful.
-Whether your recommendations are filled with strange content or the homepage contains videos you don’t care about, there’s a better YouTube homepage.
+Whether your recommendations are filled with strange content or the home page contains videos you don’t care about, you can set a better YouTube landing page.

-When you’re signed in, try changing your YouTube bookmark from the main site to your subscriber upload page using this URL:
+When you’re signed in, try changing your YouTube bookmark from the main site to your subscriptions page using this URL: